-The route starts in the little town of Dovadola, in Forlì-Cesena province, and leads to Montepaolo hermitage, St Anthony’s first home in Italy and an ideal retreat for getting back in touch with yourself far from the urban din.
+The route starts in the little town of Dovadola, in the Forlì-Cesena province, and leads to the Hermitage of Montepaolo, the first Italian residence of Saint Anthony, a place surrounded by nature and an ideal refuge to restore the spirit, far from traffic and noise.

-After Dovadola, Rocca San Casciano, Portico, Premilcuore, Santa Sofia, Corniolo and Campigna, the route winds into Tuscany along a beautiful ridge in the heart of Casentinesi Forests Park.
+After Dovadola, Rocca San Casciano, Portico, Premilcuore, Santa Sofia, Corniolo and Campigna, the route enters Tuscany along a beautiful ridge in the heart of the Casentinesi Forests Park.
 Badia Prataglia (Poppi), Chiusi della Verna, Michelangelo Caprese, Pieve Santo Stefano and Sansepolcro come next, until you find yourself in Umbria.
-Once you’ve left Città di Castello and Pietralunga behind, you can head for Gubbio, where you can choose between continuing on the classic Franciscan path through Valfabbrica or making for the splendid Mount Cucco Park, passing through Gualdo Tadino before linking up in Nocera Umbra with the same route that St Francis took on his last return to Assisi, aware that he was about to embark on the ultimate journey to an altogether different place …
+Once you’ve left Città di Castello and Pietralunga behind, you can head for Gubbio, where you can either continue on the Franciscan path through Valfabbrica or head for the beautiful Mount Cucco Park, passing through Gualdo Tadino before reaching in Nocera Umbra the same route that St Francis took on his last return to Assisi, aware that he was about to embark on the ultimate journey to an altogether different place…

 Services and practical information

-The Way of Assisi crosses three regions and is about 180 miles long; you can do it 12 or 13 days on foot, by bike or on horseback.
+The Way of Assisi crosses three regions and is about 180 miles long; it can be done in 12 or 13 days on foot, by bike or on horseback.

 Explorer and Adventurer: loves sailing the oceans, climbing the highest mountains and surfing on the waves of the web